The dangers synthetic media pose to your business

 Real or fake?

 Synthetic media have advantages for businesses: you can use an app to quickly create an image for your site, or write blog text.
-They also have drawbacks, as Varis explains.
-The biggest problem: "When you can no longer tell the difference between a fake photo and a real one, it can be dangerous.
-Synthetic media throw the basis of our society off balance: What is fact, and what is not?"
+But they also have disadvantages.
+The biggest problem is that if you can no longer tell the difference between a fake photo and a real photo, that can be dangerous.

 Damaged bumper